apollo

 caution

 HALOPERIDOL is known to pass through breast milk.
 So, it is recommended not to be taken during breastfeeding.
-However, your doctor may prescribe it for you during breastfeeding if he/she feels that the benefits outweigh the risk.
+However, your doctor may prescribe it for you during breastfeeding if he/she feels that the benefits outweigh the risks.

 • Safety Warning